fedemantica/vertebrate_insect_GE/README.md

 ### Figures

-This folder contains an Rmarkdown file used to generate the majority of the figure panels associated with the publication, and perform very few of the less demanding computational analyses.
-The content includes:
+This folder contains two Rmarkdown files used to generate the majority of the figure panels associated with the publication, and perform very few of the less demanding computational analyses.

+#### Main figures

+The code to generate the following figures is available in **All_Figures.Rmd**.

 * **Figure 1**: Framework overview and definition of sequence and expression similarities.
 * **Figure 2**: Correlation of sequence and expression similarities between and within clades.
 * **Figure 3**: Characterization of fast and slow evolving genes.
 * **Figure 4**: Functional categories with common molecular diversification patterns between clades.
 * **Figure 5**: Functional categories with molecular diversification biases between clades.
-* **Supplementary Figure 1**: Comparison between measures of expression conservation.
+* **Supplementary Figure 1**: Schematics for computation of sequence/expression similarity and definition of extra 1:1 orthogroup sets.
 * **Supplementary Figure 2**: Deltas of sequence and expression similarities between vertebrates and insects.
-* **Supplementary Figure 3**: Schematics for sequence/expression similarity computations and paralogous sets selection.
+* **Supplementary Figure 3**: Comparison between alternative measures of sequence and expression conservation.

+#### One to one orthogroup figures

+The code to generate the following figures is available in **One2one_Orthogroups_Figures.Rmd**.

 * **Supplementary Figure 4-6**: Key results repeated with extra paralogous sets (BA-seq, BD-seq, BA-expr, BD-expr).